dereknovak/LS170-LS/study_guide.md

 "...latency is a measure of the time it takes for some data to get from one point in a network to another point in a network."

-- **Latency** is the measure of time that it takes for data to move from one host to another.
+- **Latency** is the measure of time that it takes for data to move from one part of a network to another.

 ## Methods of Transportation